yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-32/facilitator/README.md

 # Facilitators Guide: Socket.io Client

+## Learning Objectives

+**Students will be able to ...**

+* Create and deploy a Socket.io server
+* Create and deploy a Socket.io client
+* Wire up events and listeners (Pub/Sub) on both ends
+* Connect a react application to a realtime server using socket.io
+* Subscribe to remote events
+* Emit events and data back to the server

 ## Preparation
 In this session, we'll be introducing the basics of socket.io, from the React side, and reinforcing the managing of application state through the use of `Context` and `Hooks`.